The Link Between Paranoia And Schizophrenia

 Depression

-Research indicates a notable correlation between depression and schizophrenia, with an estimated 25% to 81% comorbidity rate depending upon access to treatment and population setting.
+Research indicates a notable correlation between depression and schizophrenia, with an estimated 25% to 81% comorbidity rate depending upon treatment and population setting.
 Again, experts cite the possibility of a neurological or genetic link between depression and schizophrenia.
 It’s also possible that depression emerges as a natural response to the emotional difficulties that often accompany schizophrenia.

 Anxiety disorders